November 6, 2018

 This course is appropriate for any executive or leader that manages and implements change at their company.

-Jellison has been teaching his practical techniques for overcoming resistance to business professionals throughout the world for the past 25 years.
+Jerry has been teaching his practical techniques for overcoming resistance to business professionals throughout the world for 25 years.
 He has extensive experience consulting with all levels of management.
-His book, “Overcoming Resistance,” published by Simon & Schuster, was a Fortune Book Club selection and was named a top business book of 1993.
-McGraw Hill published “Managing the Dynamics of Change” in 2006.